watertap-org/watertap/docs/how_to_guides/how_to_use_property_test_harness.rst

                 ("enth_mass_phase", "Liq"): 1.045e5,
             }

-Finally, test the regression outputs of the property model by specifying the property package, the solver, state arguments, and the expected solutions.
+Finally, test the regression outputs of the property model by specifying the property package, solver, state arguments, and the expected solutions.

 .. testcode::